-The Company undertakes an annual review in identifying its material stakeholders through various medium and channels to understand their needs and expectations, address their concerns so as to improve services and product's standards, as well as to align the business interest with those of the environmental, social and governance factors that affects the Group.
+- 13.1 The Company undertakes an annual review in identifying its material stakeholders through various medium - and channels to understand their needs and expectations, address their concerns so as to improve services - 13.3and product's standards, as well as to align the business interest with those of the stakeholders and ultimately to generate sustainable value in the long-run.
+It assesses the material environmental, social and governance factors that affects the Group.

 Please refer to the Company's latest sustainability report for the assessment process and how such relationships with stakeholders are managed.
-The sustainability report in relation to FY2023 will be released by 29 June 2024 and will be publicly accessible through the Company's website as well as on SGXNET.
+The sustainability report in relation to FY2024 will be released by 30 April 2025 and will be publicly accessible through the Company's website as well as on SGXNET.